sboday/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

     ./scripts/safe_template_linter.py

-You can also lint an individual file or directory.
+You can also lint an individual file or recursively lint a directory.
 Here is an example of how to lint a single file.

 .. code-block:: bash

-    ./scripts/safe_template_linter.py --file cms/templates/base.html
+    ./scripts/safe_template_linter.py cms/templates/base.html

 For additional options running the linter, use the following command.